Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/rtl.md

 ## Get familiar

-We recommend getting familiar with Boosted first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
+We recommend getting familiar with Boosted Innovation Cup first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
 Once you've run through it, continue reading here for how to enable RTL.

 You may also want to read up on [the RTLCSS project](https://rtlcss.com/), as it powers our approach to RTL.